Pre-signal

 - Installation of new traffic signal can be expensive.

 [1] Southern California Regional Rail Authority.
 (2021).
-SCRRA Highway-Rail Grade Crossings Recommended Design Practices and Standards Manual.
+SCRRA Highway-Rail Grade Crossing Manual.

 Excerpt: This Manual was developed in 2009 and issued as a Recommended Design Practices and Standards Manual.